fmager/real-time/m0_introduction/s0_intro_to_computing.md

 The advantage is highly portable code, because everything is essentially just a string... including numbers.

 ## The Guide and Languages
-As you can probably see in the column on the left... the guide will be using Rust from here on out.
+As you can probably see in the column on the left... the guide will be using Rust from here on out, with a few exceptions.
+C will occasionally be used for reasoning about low level stuff like pointers and memory allocations, while C++ will be used as a comparison to Rust and Python will be used for a bit of perspective.
+In any case it will be assumed you don't really know any of the languages except Python and that you have read the introductions to Rust in this module.
 If you read the section on GPU programming, you will see there are no easy, one-size-fits-all, solutions.
 Thankfully, the guide has clear goals and limitations.
 To help you get familiar with new topics, we only need reasonable performance and for all